 HOME, MEMORY, AND FUTURE | INAUGURAL THREE PART EXHIBITION

-Renowned curator, Lowery Stokes Sims joins Yasmin Ramirez, Marta Moreno Vega and Regina Bultrón Bengoa in curating a 3-part exhibition Home, Memory, and Future.
+Renowned curator, Lowery Stokes Sims joined Yasmin Ramirez, Marta Moreno Vega and Regina Bultron Bengoa in curating our inaugural 3-part exhibition Home, Memory, and Future.

 PART I | HARLEM: EAST AND WEST

-Will be installed on the street level of the new building, and will feature the work of pioneering photographers who have chronicled the people, places, and events in East and West Harlem from the 1970s to the present, demonstrating the rich interaction between these two distinctive sections within this historic neighborhood.
-It will feature the work of three renowned photographers, Hiram Maristany, Dawoud Bey, and Chester Higgins.
+Was installed on the street level of our new landmark building.
+It featured the work of pioneering photographers who chronicled the people, places, and events in East and West Harlem from the 1970s to the present.
+Their work exemplified the rich interaction between these two distinctive sections within this historic neighborhood.
+It featured the work of three renowned photographers, Hiram Maristany, Dawoud Bey, and Chester Higgins.

-Will be installed on the second floor, and will feature work by painters, sculptors and installation artist that demonstrates how the concept of “home” represents a universal and universally experienced concept for artists of color from diverse origins.
-The selected work will demonstrate how memory can be relied upon to recreate, imagine and reconstruct cultural traditions in varied efforts to establish “home” in distant environments.
-It will feature the work of artists, Antonio Martorell, Abigail DeVille, Pepon Osorio, Whitfield Lovell, Dr. Amalia Mesa-Bains, Adrian "Viajero" Roman, Scherazade Garcia, Nicole Awai.
+Was installed on the second floor, and featured the work of painters, sculptors and installation artists that demonstrated how HOME represents a universal and universally experienced concept for artists of color from diverse origins.
+Their selected works demonstrated how MEMORY can be relied upon to recreate, imagine and reconstruct cultural traditions in varied efforts to establish home in distant environments.
+It featured the works of artists, Antonio Martorell, Abigail DeVille , Pepon Osorio, Whitfield Lovell , Dr. Amalia Mesa-Bains , Adrian "Viajero" Roman , Scherazade Garcia, Nicole Awai .

-The ‘virtual’ exhibition, Mi Querido Barrio (My Beloved Community), which will be mounted outdoors and in ‘cyberspace’ using augmented reality technology, will feature site-specific pieces by local artists focusing on physical locations of importance within the social history of El Barrio.
-It will feature the work of artists, Tamiko Thiel, Yasmin Hernandez, Adrian "Viajero" Roman, Edgardo Miranda Rodriguez, Alejandro Epifanio, Oliver Rios, Andrew Padilla, Edwin Pagan, Bianca DeJesus, Mariona Lloreta, Kearra Amaya Gopee, and Michael Cordero.
+The virtual exhibition, Mi Querido Barrio (My Beloved Community), is mounted outdoors in "cyberspace" using augmented reality technology, it features site-specific pieces by local artists focusing on landmarking historical sites of importance within the social history of El Barrio.
+It features the work of artists, Yasmin Hernandez, Adrian "Viajero" Roman, Alejandro Epifanio , Oliver Rios, Andrew Padilla , Edwin Pagan, Bianca DeJesus, Mariona Lloreta, Kearra Amaya Gopee, and Michael Cordero.